 April 12 - Cosmonautics Day!

 What do we really mean by space?
-These are the planets of the solar system, including the Earth, the Sun and the Moon, and the distant stars that we see in the night sky.
+These are the solar system planets, including the Earth, the Sun and the Moon, and the distant stars that we see in the night sky.
 You can trace the connection between the term cosmos and the term stars.
 Stars are part of the cosmos, and our polyhedra are star-shaped forms.

 The idea of this article came from the filing of our partners.

-Since we are located in the city of Obninsk, and this is still the Kaluga region, although its very border with the Moscow region.
+Since we are located in Obninsk, this is still the Kaluga region, although its very border with the Moscow region.

-And if you look deeper, Kaluga is a city that is called the "cradle of astronautics".
+And if you look deeper, Kaluga is a city called the "cradle of astronautics".

-The rocket designed by Sergei Korolyov launched the first ever artificial satellite into Earth orbit.
+The rocket designed by Sergei Korolyov launched the first-ever artificial satellite into Earth orbit.
 From that day, the era of practical cosmonautics began, and Korolev became the father of this era.
-Initially, only animals were sent to space, but already on April 12, 1961, the designer, together with his colleagues and associates, carried out the successful launch of the Vostok-1 spacecraft.
+Initially, only animals were sent to space, but already on April 12, 1961, the designer and his colleagues and associates carried out the successful launch of the Vostok-1 spacecraft.